-Grilled mushrooms with lemon and thyme, grilled lamb chops and colorful mixed vegetables.
+Grilled mushrooms with Lemon and Thyme were a beautifully flavored side dish for grilled lamb chops and colorful mixed vegetables.
 A great little Summer meal.

 These days with a fabulous supply and availability of wild and exotic mushroom varieties, I feel spoiled with options, so indulge as much as I can.
 I’ve got two thriving pots of English Thyme and Lemon Thyme growing on my deck and with a little lemon zest, these grilled baby Portabello mushrooms were a really nice side dish for grilled lamb.
 Earthy, smoky and zesty with citrus, we savored every bite.
 But are baby Portabello mushrooms exotic?
 According to Wikipedia, portobello, cremini, and white button mushrooms are from the same family.
 The cremini, or baby bella mushrooms, when left to grow into that big delicious cap are marketed as a Portobello.